 - Start adding additional weight slowly over the next few months along with increasing the distance you are walking.

-- At 7 feet long and 5 feet wide, and 42 inches tall, this tent offers more room inside than almost any other ultralight tent.
+- At over 7 feet long, over 5 feet wide, and 42 inches tall, this tent offers more room inside than almost any other ultralight tent.

 - Now that you have been walking regularly, and hopefully with a lighter pack, now is the time to consider distance.
 Set a goal for yourself.
 For me, it was 12 miles in under 3 hours with a 30lb rucksack.
 It was extremely difficult at first, but after a few months, my body started to acclimate to the weight and distance.
 Once my body was used to doing 12 miles, I was then able to increase my distance to 15 miles, and then 20 miles which is a decent day hike.
 (This took about 9 months of regular training to achieve.)
 This is only an example.
 Your goal should be reachable over time.
 Do not set a goal that will only get you discouraged.
 This is meant to strengthen your body for the ultimate “event”.